 1. Why did you take the step of teaching abroad in Spain?

 I always knew I wanted to teach abroad and Spain seemed like the perfect place to do it.
 Moreover, I wanted to improve my Spanish, having studied it at school before university.
 I had also travelled to Spain on holiday as a child.
-Therefore, when considering my options and looking for TEFL jobs, Spain was at the top of my list.
+Therefore, when considering my options and looking for TEFL positions, Spain was at the top of my list.
 I found Meddeas through a TEFL website and I was immediately attracted to what they had to offer.
 I hadn’t planned to study at the same time but the attraction of having an extra qualification was too good to pass up.
 Now I have a TEFL certification on top of the fantastic experience that I gained.

 2. Choose one specific memory of your experience in Spain while being an ESL teacher: